vritansh/chatgptanalysis/README.md

 <li> 4.
 Preprocess the data </li>
 <li> 5.
 Setup scripts for analyzing </li>

-Analysing sentiments of users using chatGPT from the last 2 months data.
-It is an ongoing project and it would include a lot of information.
+Analysing sentiments of users using chatGPT every 7 days.